Building custom kernel modules

 gpg2 --verify <(curl -Ls "${url}.sig") -

 Start the development container with the host’s writable modules directory mounted into place.
+Since the container requires access to loopback devices, --capability=CAP_NET_ADMIN is required.

 sudo systemd-nspawn \

---bind=/usr/lib64/modules \
+--bind=/usr/lib/modules \

 --image=flatcar_developer_container.bin